-Germany is a win away from hoisting the World Cup and dynamic playmaker Mesut Ozil is a big reason why.
+Germany is on top of the soccer world after winning the World Cup and dynamic playmaker Mesut Ozil is a big reason why.

 Ozil, who scored a key goal in the Germans’ round-of-16 win over Algeria, is regarded as one of the best midfielders in the world and one of the best players in the English Premiere League, where he plays for Arsenal.

 Here’s what you need to know about him:

 1.He’s Played in 2 World Cups & Was a Golden Ball Nominee in 2010

 Ozil made his debut for the German national team in 2009 and his World Cup debut in 2010, when the Germans advanced to the semifinals before losing to eventual champion Spain.

 Ozil started all 10 of the Germans games and finished with a goal and three assists, earning a nomination for the tournament’s Golden Ball award.